What are the teacher’s responsibilities for students with disabilities who use accommodations?

 - Read professional journals.

-- Provide only the testing accommodations listed on the student’s IEP.
+- Provide only the testing accommodations listed on the student’s IEP or 504 plan and that are allowed for that particular test.

 With careful planning and consideration, teachers can provide accommodations to their students effectively and efficiently.
-With individualized accommodations in place, these students are more likely to be successful in classroom and testing situations.
+Implementing accommodations requires thoughtfulness and planning to meet the needs of individual students.
+Therefore, teachers should avoid: